nicoMeynet/BatterySimu/README.md

 | Remaining energy (Wh) | 0       | 2870    | -2      |            |

 #### Battery Status
+This table illustrates the time the battery spends in each status.
+A battery that is fully charged too often may indicate that it is undersized, whereas a battery that is frequently empty may suggest that it is oversized.
+The distribution of charging and discharging can provide insights into whether the battery is used frequently or infrequently.
+If the discharging percentage exceeds the charging percentage, it indicates that the battery is frequently utilized to reduce grid consumption.

 | Status      | Phase 1         | Phase 2         | Phase 3         |
 |-------------|-----------------|-----------------|-----------------|